 - Was injured as a result of this failure?
 This is the hardest part of a lawsuit in California because not every injury from a slip and fall is the property owner’s fault.
 It can be difficult to determine liability in such cases.

 - Only if the company failed to provide the victim with care and cure can it be held responsible.
 If you want to sue a business for a slip and fall accident, you have to prove the company failed to meet a legal duty of care.

 Businesses can be sued for slips, falls and collisions on grounds of poor hiring, supervision or training of employees.

 Some situations that can lead to slip and fall cases include loose flooring or carpeting; snowy, icy or wet spots; greasy or polished floors; clutter; electric cords; shifting gravel; uneven walking surfaces, including sidewalks; and open drawers or file cabinets.

-Fall cases are the second-leading cause of accidental death in the States at 25,000 cases per year.
+Fall cases are the third-leading cause of accidental death in the States at 25,000 cases per year.
 There are about 3 million cases of falls every year, including many thousands in California.

 If you were injured in a slip and fall accident, please call Krasney Law at (909) 380-7200.
 We charge nothing for an initial consultation and may arrange payment on a contingency basis so that we get paid only if you recover monetary damages.